Symphonies of Sickness

-Symphonies of Sickness is the second album by British extreme metal band Carcass.
-It was released through Earache Records on 4 December 1989.
+Symphonies of Sickness is the second studio album by English extreme metal band Carcass.
+It was released in the UK by Earache Records on 4 November 1989 and in the United States by Combat Records on 7 December 1990.

 Until 2013's Surgical Steel, this album marked the last time the band had recorded as a three-piece.
+This is also the band’s last album to feature lead vocals from drummer Ken Owen.